 Just as I touched the metal handle there was a strike so intense it knocked out all other awareness.

-I was on a prairie.
+On a prairie.

 With a whiplash switch in a fraction of a fraction of an increment time, I knew I had to get to the trailer before lightning struck.